 4. Factor in the capital gains disadvantage.
 If you're holding appreciated stock, California's ordinary income treatment of capital gains means you pay more than residents of most other states on the same sale.

-For a comparison across states, see our State Income Tax Guide.
+For a comparison across states, see our State Income Tax Guide and the individual guides for other calculator-supported states: Illinois, Massachusetts, New Jersey, and Oregon.
 For federal tax planning, see the 2026 Federal Tax Brackets guide.
 For a detailed breakdown of effective tax rates at different income levels, see our RSU tax rate guide.
 If you hold early-stage equity, our 83(b) election guide covers the critical 30-day filing window.

 One exercise is good.
 A 5-year plan is $128K better.